Free admission tickets are available to school groups if the field trip has been scheduled through Visitor Services at least 1 month in advance.

 - Students should use indoor voices and refrain from running.

-- Please review information about admission tickets, security screening, location, directions, parking, self-guides, dining, the gift shop, accessibility, group visits, and how to contact us before your visit.
+- Please review information about admission tickets, security screening, location, directions, parking, dining, the gift shop, accessibility, group visits, and how to contact us before your visit.

 Contact Visitor Services for more information or to make adjustments to already scheduled field trips: